From left: Dr. Robert Sollitto, Dr. Chris Conti, Dr. Anthony Benedetto, Dr. Ernest Benedetto, Dr. Stu Shanler.

 All applications are reviewed and evaluated by the Program Director.
 The selection of applicants for interviews is based upon credentials (medical school and dermatology residency performance and board scores), publications, research activities, letters of recommendation, and extracurricular activities.
 The required two-day fellowship interviews are granted to the best qualified candidates.

-All applicants are required to submit the following before the application is considered complete and before an interview can be granted:
+All applicants are required to apply through the San Francisco Matching Program before an interview can be granted.

 The interview process requires two days of onsite participation.
-During this time the applicant is asked to observe surgeries performed at the Dermatologic SurgiCenters including Mohs surgeries.
+During this time the applicant is asked to observe surgeries performed at the Dermatologic SurgiCenters in Center City and Philadelphia.
 If the Program Director approves of the applicant, he or she is ranked according to the rules outlined by the San Francisco Match Program for Procedural Dermatology.

 After an applicant has matched with this program, the prerequisite documentation and licensure must be completed prior to commencing the fellowship and are as listed below: